DiscoverAtlanta.com homepage

 Have a quirky good time at the Inman Park Festival.
 (Photo courtesy of the Inman Park Civic Association)

 Atlanta has wonderful neighborhoods, each with its own personality.
 The Inman Park Festival and Tour of Homes provides an inside look at this eclectic ‘hood.
-You can purchase art at the Arts & Crafts Show.
-Or enjoy live music from the three outdoor stages.
-A parade full of color is a must-see when attending the festival.
-It’s happening April 26-27.
+You can purchase art at the Arts & Crafts Show or enjoy live music on three outdoor stages.
+A parade full of color is a must-see when attending the festival, April 25-26.

 Monster Jam